chaseleantj/gpt-prompts/README.md

            writer.append_data(working_image)
 ```

 Remark: The code above was generated with Chat-GPT with the prompt below.
-But I found the results to be very inconsistent, therefore, it's better to directly provide it with the code that works.
+But I found the results to be very inconsistent, therefore, it's better to directly provide it with the code that it previously generated.

 ```
 Are you familiar with the disintegration effect from Avengers after Thanos snaps his fingers?
 I want to apply this effect to the PNG image I uploaded.
 By turning it into a video, can you do it for me?